Main Content Region

 An internship is an excellent way for you to gain hands-on experience in the field of your choice.
 It provides an opportunity to put classroom theory into practice, giving you an edge after graduation.
 Internships can also fulfill 'Experiential Learning' requirements in the B.A. in Communication curriculum.

 You must find an internship prior to registering for the course.
 It is your responsibility to secure the internship, but we can help.
-Your internship needs to be communications-related and related to your concentration.
+Your internship needs to be communication-related and related to your concentration.

 Search for an internship that piques your career interest.
 You could work for a unit on campus during your internship.
 Or, perhaps there is an off-campus company, nonprofit, or government office that you’ve always wanted to work for?
 We have lots of online portals and folks to help you find your internship (see below).